aaronbengochea/NYU-Tandon-Bridge-Winter-2023/README.md

 Exam 1: Discrete Math & Programming in C++ (Basic)
 Exam 2: Discrete Math & Programming in C++ (Intermediate)
 Exam 3: Object Oriented Programming & Data Structures and Algorithms
 Exam 4: Principles of Operating Systems & Intro to Computer Networking

+## Program Conclusion

+I succesfully completed the program earning distinction with a final grade of -A.